run-x/opta-docs/content/en/miscellaneous/ingress.md

 {{< /tab >}}
 {{< /tabs >}}

-Now run `opta apply` one more time and opta will now generate your ssl certificates and attach them.
+Now run `opta apply` one more time and Opta will now generate your ssl certificates and attach them.
 Congratulations, your environment will now be picking up public traffic on your domain and have https!

 ### Exposing a service